tayloraswift/swift-png/doc/pngproperties.md

 #### `func argb32_premultiplied(raw_data:[UInt8]) -> [UInt32]?`

 > Takes the given `raw_data` and assembles it into an array of 32 bit unsigned integers.
 The alpha sample lives in the 8 most significant bits, followed by the red sample, the green sample, and then the blue sample.
+The red, green, and blue samples are premultiplied with the alpha according to this formula:

+>     premultiplied_sample = (sample * (alpha + 1)) >> 8

-The samples are normalized to the range `0 ...
+> The samples are normalized to the range `0 ...
 255`.
 This buffer is [compatible](https://www.cairographics.org/manual/cairo-Image-Surfaces.html#cairo-format-t) with the Cairo graphics library, independent of endianess.
 The input data must be deinterlaced if it was originally interlaced, or this function will produce incorrect output.
 This function will return `nil` if the length of the input buffer does not match the expected data size of the image.
 If the image was of an [`indexed`](pngproperties_colorformat.md#case-indexed--3) color format, this function will look up the appropriate entry in the image [`palette`](#var-palettergbauint8--get-).
 If the palette entry, or the palette itself does not exist, this function returns `nil`.
 Unlike the [`rgba32(raw_data:)`](#func-rgba32raw_datauint8---rgbauint8) function, this function will succeed even if the image [`bit_depth`](#let-bit_depthint) is greater than 8; the sample is divided by 256 and the 8 least significant bits of information are lost.

 ## Relationships